What IS Zero Trust?

 Zero Trust Scenario: Beta Website Access

-Your company is working on launching a new super secret product and the marketing / product team have a beta version of the website.
+Your company is working on launching a new, super-secret product, and the marketing or product team has a beta version of the website.
 However, as with many companies, they are relying on several people internally and externally to test and update the website.
 People are scattered globally.
 Additionally, automation scripts are in use to run tests.

-Place the beta website behind Zero-Trust.
-Individuals that need to access the website can use their EXISTING credentials and get access to the site for a longer period of time without re authenticating.
-If they change computers or location they would reauthenticate.
+Place the beta website behind Zero Trust.
+Individuals who need to access the website can use their EXISTING credentials and access the site for a longer period of time without re-authenticating.
+If they change computers or locations, they will need to reauthenticate.

 For scripts running against the site, it could be as simple as generating a limited duration token such as a JWT (JSON Web Token) to include in the request.
-A more complex, yet trusted system, could be the use of role based authentication.
+A more complex yet trusted system would be a role-based authentication.

 I know, Zero Trust is a hard concept.
-However with an ever increasing distributed workforce and the proliferation of applications coming online, Zero Trust helps improve security while making it manageable and possibly a better user experience.
-Think about it, you’re already using Zero Trust with many SaaS applications now (GSuite, O365, Slack, Atlassian, GitHub, etc).
-These are highly available applications allowing access from anywhere.
+However, with an ever-increasing distributed workforce and the proliferation of applications coming online, Zero Trust helps improve security while making it manageable and possibly a better user experience.
+Think about it: you’re already using Zero Trust with many SaaS applications like GSuite, O365, Slack, Atlassian, and GitHub.
+These are highly available applications, allowing access from anywhere.
 They have mechanisms in place to detect whether you who you say you are or if something goes wrong.

 Appendix: Zero Trust Resources